paRaade/CTF-Writeups/TryHackMe/Crack the hash.md

 [+] Woltlab Burning Board 4.x
 [+] bcrypt

-cat rockyou.txt | wc -l
+The total number of passwords in rockyou cat rockyou.txt | wc -l
 14344392

-cp rockyou.txt rockyou_new.txt
+Copied contents rockyou.txt to a new file cp rockyou.txt rockyou_new.txt

-awk 'length($0) <= 4' rockyou_new.txt > rockyou_four.txt
+Created another file with all passwords that have four characters and less awk 'length($0) <= 4' rockyou_new.txt > rockyou_four.txt

-cat rockyou_four.txt | wc -l
+Total number of passwords in final rockyou file cat rockyou_four.txt | wc -l
 21028